List of crewed Mars mission plans: Mars One (2012–2019)

 In 2012, a Dutch entrepreneur group began raising funds for a human Mars base to be established in 2023.
 The mission was intended to be primarily a one-way trip to Mars.
 Astronaut applications were invited from the public all over the world, for a fee.

-The initial concept included an orbiter and small robotic lander in 2018, followed by a rover in 2020, and the base components in 2024.
+The initial concept included an orbiter and a small robotic lander in 2018, followed by a rover in 2020, and the base components in 2024.
 The first crew of four astronauts was to land on Mars in 2025.
 Then, every two years, a new crew of four would arrive.
 Financing was intended to come from selling the broadcasting rights of the entire training and of the flight as a reality television show, and that money would be used to contract for all hardware and launch services.
 In April 2015, Mars One's CEO Bas Lansdorp admitted that their 12-year plan for landing humans on Mars by 2027 is "mostly fiction".
 The company comprising the commercial arm of Mars One went bankrupt in January 2019.